 Robert Herbst AP, DOM has a master’s degree in clinical psychology and has worked in the field of psychology prior to beginning his training in Chinese medicine.
 He utilizes Chinese Medicine and Acupuncture to effectively treat many psychological conditions including anxiety, depression and addictions.

-Clinical research has proven that acupuncture treatment combined with Chinese herbs is a more effective long term treatment for anxiety than traditional pharmaceutical drugs and western therapies.
+Clinical research has proven that acupuncture treatment combined with herbal medicine is a more effective long term treatment for anxiety than traditional pharmaceutical drugs and western therapies.

 Here we will discuss the symptoms of anxiety, its causes according to Chinese medicine, and how we treat this debilitating condition with Acupuncture and Chinese herbs.

 Anxiety has a wide variety of definitions, but the one most commonly agreed upon describes it as “a feeling of threat, especially of a fearsome threat, without the person’s being able to say what he think threatens”.

 It consists of a somatic, physiological side (disturbed breathing, increased heart activities, vasomotor changes, muscolo-skeletal disturbances such as trembling or paralysis, increased sweating) and of a psychological side (perception of specific unpleasurable feelings and sensations, apprehension).

 Anxiety is differentiated from fear; the former is a reaction to an unreal or imagined danger.
 Fear, the Chinese say, is an emotion that descends to the Kidneys, and anxiety is an emotion that ascends to the Heart.